How Is Your CBD Extracted? Cannabis Extraction can be a bit daunting

-This is something most people are unaware of, the various cannabis extraction methods used to extract the cannabinoids (THC, CBD etc) and essential oils (terpenes).
+Many people are unaware of the various cannabis extraction methods that are used to extract cannabinoids (THC, CBD etc) and their essential oils (terpenes).
 Some of those methods include:

 Today we are going to focus on Ethanol and CO2 cannabis extraction because they are the most commonly used techniques when it comes to making extracts and tinctures.
-I personally don’t like the sound of butane, propane or isopropyl alcohol as there is always residue left in the finished product no matter how clean you try to make it.
-Oils and butters are great for the home crafter, but getting an exact number or mg of THC/CBD per 1oz is difficult to replicate.
+I personally don’t like the sound of butane, propane, or isopropyl alcohol, as there is always residue left in the finished product no matter how clean you try to make it.
+Oils and butters are great for the home crafter, but it can be difficult to determine exactly how much extracted CBD or CBG is in the final product.

 Ethanol Cannabis Extraction – (Food Grade Alcohol)

 This is my preferred method of extracting cannabinoids and is the technique that FlowerChild uses; it takes longer and is more expensive in the long run, but I believe this is what makes our products work as well as they do.

-The hemp flowers are put into large containers and 200 proof food grade alcohol is poured over them and agitated for a few minutes to remove the cannabinoids.
+The hemp flowers are put into large containers and 200 proof food grade alcohol is poured over them and agitated for a while to extract the cannabinoids.
 The plant/alcohol mixture is then filtered, leaving the alcohol mixture saturated with all of the cannabinoids, terpenes and flavonoids.
-This mixture is heated to around 150 degrees and the alcohol is cooked off slowly leaving a rich, dark molasses like oil.
-This oil extract is filled with the goodness and healing qualities of whole plant medicine.
+This mixture is heated to around 150 degrees and the alcohol is slowly cooked off, leaving a rich, dark, molasses-like oil.
+This oil extract is filled with the goodness and healing potential of whole plant medicine.

 This whole plant cannabis oil is also known as full extract cannabis oil, hemp oil extract, or Rick Simpson Oil (RSO).
 As a supplement and possible treatment for cancer, whole-plant cannabis oil can be orally administered (in minute quantities) or applied directly to the skin.
-Sublingual delivery is the preferred method of ingestion and is the best way to get maximum benefits.
-Not only is it a convenient way to medicate, but intake through the oral mucosal membranes in your mouth provides for rapid and effective absorption directly into your systemic circulation because of the increased bioavailability of the cannabinoids.
+Sublingual delivery (under the tongue) is the preferred method of ingestion and is the best way to get maximum benefits.
+Not only is it a convenient way to medicate, but intake through the oral mucosal membranes in your mouth provides for rapid and effective absorption; it goes directly into your systemic circulation because of the increased bioavailability of the cannabinoids.

 Note: Whole-plant cannabis oil is not the same as “hemp seed oil.”
-Hemp seed oil is a cold-pressed oil made from the seeds of the hemp plant rather than the flowers/buds and therefore does not contain active cannabinoids.
-It is rich with essential fatty oils and is used mostly for its nutritional benefits.
-You can easily buy it in health food stores.
-It often gets mislabeled as “hemp oil,” but it is not.
-True whole-plant oil derived from the cannabis plant, on the other hand, is made from the buds/flower of the female cannabis plant and is comprised of many different cannabinoids including THC, CBD, CBN, and more — in addition to terpenes, flavonoids and other compounds.
+Hemp seed oil is made from the seeds of the hemp plant rather than the flowers/buds and therefore does not contain active cannabinoids.
+It is rich with essential fatty oils and you can easily buy it in health food stores, and though it often gets mislabeled as “hemp oil,” it is not the same.
+True whole-plant hemp oil is made from the buds/flower of the female cannabis plant and is comprised of many different cannabinoids, including THC, CBD, CBN, CBG, and more — as well as terpenes, flavonoids, chlorophyll, and other compounds.

 Carbon Dioxide (CO2) Cannabis Extraction